 It’s important to dig deeper than just their voice-over demos.

-The following 10 areas can help you separate the legit voice-over talents from those who are probably not ready for prime time.
+Going beyond the demo involves looking at the following 10 areas that can help you separate the legit voice-over talents from those who are probably not ready for prime time.
 Pay particular attention to the top three on the list:

 1. Professional Voice-Over Experience